9mousaa/trailerio/README.md

 **Note:** For path-based routing, you may need to configure Vite's base path.
 See "Path-based Routing" section below.

-### Path-based Routing (if using /trailerio path)
+### Path-based Routing (if using a subpath)

-If you're using path-based routing (plaio.cc/trailerio), you need to configure Vite's base path:
+If you're using path-based routing (e.g., your-domain.com/trailerio), you need to configure Vite's base path:

 1. **Update `vite.config.ts`:**
    ```typescript